-Unlike the other generals, Ptolemy’s major concern and ambition did not go far beyond the borders of Egypt.
-While he became involved in the in-fighting among the others and eventually acquired lands in the eastern Mediterranean, his major concern was Egypt.
-When Antigonos invaded Babylon, Selecuos sought asylum in Egypt with Ptolemy, but after Ptolemy’s defeat of Antigonos’s son Demetrios at Gaza, Selecuos was able return to Babylon.
-Following a brief peace, Ptolemy was involved in a series of conflicts with both Antigonos and Demetrios, finally aiding in their defeat and Antigonos’s death at Ipsus in 301 BC.
-By then Ptolemy had assumed the title of king as well as being named Soter meaning “savior” for his defense of Rhodes against Demetrios.
+Unlike the other generals, Ptolemy's major concern and ambition did not go far beyond the borders of Egypt.
+While he became involved in the infighting among the others and eventually acquired lands in the eastern Mediterranean, his major concern was Egypt.
+When Antigonus I invaded Babylon, Seleucus I Nicator sought asylum in Egypt with Ptolemy, but after Ptolemy's defeat of Antigonus' son Demetrius I of Macedon at Gaza, Seleucus was able to return to Babylon.
+Following a brief peace, Ptolemy was involved in a series of conflicts with both Antigonus and Demetrius, finally aiding in their defeat and Antigonus' death at Ipsus in 301 BC.
+By then Ptolemy had assumed the title of king as well as being named Soter meaning “savior” for his defense of Rhodes against Demetrius.

-During Ptolemy’s rule of Egypt, he put the country on sound economic and administrative footing.
-Since he didn’t want to fall under the influence of the priests and officials at Memphis, Ptolemy’s first decision was to move the country’s capital to Alexandria.
-He preferred the location of Alexandria: Since it was on the Mediterranean Sea, it was strategically better, providing easier access to both the sea and his homeland of Greece.
+During Ptolemy's rule of Egypt, he put the country on a sound economic and administrative footing.
+Since he did not want to fall under the influence of the priests and officials at Memphis, Ptolemy's first decision was to move the country's capital to Alexandria.
+Since it was on the Mediterranean Sea, it was strategically better, providing easier access to both the sea and his homeland of Greece.
 Because of this move, Alexandria became more of a Greek rather than Egyptian city.
 Greek became the language of both government and commerce.
 Amazingly, the only member of the Ptolemaic Dynasty to ever learn Egyptian was Cleopatra VII.

 Ptolemy made Alexandria the intellectual center of the Mediterranean when he built a massive library and museum there.
 The museum contained a covered arcade, seating for quiet contemplation as well as a dining hall.
 The library contained thousands of papyrus scrolls and attracted men of literature and science from all over the Mediterranean area for years to come, Euclid and Archimedes being two of the more notable.
 It became the center of Hellenistic culture.
-Ptolemy began the construction of Pharos, a lighthouse (to be completed by his son Ptolemy II).
-The lighthouse was a massive structure of three stories with a statue of Zeus atop.
+Ptolemy began the construction of the Pharos, a lighthouse (to be completed by his son Ptolemy II).
+The Lighthouse of Alexandria was a massive structure of three stories with a statue of Zeus atop.
 A beacon was visible for miles and was lit day and night.
-It became one of the seven wonders of the ancient world.
-After Ptolemy died in 282 BC, his descendants would rule Egypt for almost three hundred years until it was conquered by Julius Caesar and the Romans.
+It became one of the Seven Wonders of the ancient world.
+After Ptolemy died in 282 BC, his descendants would rule Egypt for almost 300 years until it was conquered by Julius Caesar and the Romans.
 After his death, Ptolemy was deified and a festival was held in his honor for years to come.